Our Community

 Branching Tree is committed to providing inclusive housing and meaningful daily experiences for adults with intellectual and developmental disabilities, fostering independence, dignity, and well-being.
 We empower individuals to lead fulfilling lives through strong community connections and a true sense of belonging.
 Our vision centers on meaningful connection for every person.

-A person-centered onsite and community-based daytime program will be tailored to each person’s interests, strengths, and goals.
+A person-centered onsite and Community Based Day Services program will be tailored to each person’s interests, strengths, and goals.
 This may include employment, volunteer work, creative activities, or other inclusive experiences within the community.
 Residential Co-workers will join residents in community programs and participate with on-site horticultural, arts, and social activities.
 The focus will be fostering meaningful daily engagement and supporting a life filled with purpose, connection, and participation, built on choice and contribution.

 Person-centered onsite and community-based daytime programs